 The diagnosis should be made on the basis of two features:

-- mesial temporal lobe atrophy (particularly hippocampus and entorhinal cortex)
+- mesial temporal lobe atrophy (particularly the hippocampus, entorhinal cortex and perirhinal cortex) 10

 - temporoparietal cortical atrophy

 Mesial temporal lobe atrophy can be assessed directly or indirectly.
 Direct assessment is of hippocampal or parahippocampal volume loss while indirect assessment relies on an enlargement of the parahippocampal fissures.
 The former is more sensitive and specific but ideally, requires actual volumetric calculations rather than 'eyeballing' the scan 3.
 These measures have been combined in the medial temporal atrophy score which has been shown to be predictive of progression from mild cognitive impairment (MCI) to dementia 5,6.

 Additionally, and particularly relevant to posterior cortical atrophy or early-onset Alzheimer disease, is the presence of parietal atrophy.
 This is often best seen on the interhemispheric surface of the parietal lobe (see neurodegenerative MRI brain: an approach) by examining the posterior cingulate sulcal and parieto-occipital sulcal size and degree of atrophy of the precuneus and cortical surface of the parietal lobe.
 This has also been combined into a scoring system (see posterior atrophy score of parietal atrophy a.k.a.
 Koedam score).

 Brain volume measurements, assessed with segmentation, demonstrate that patients with Alzheimer disease have accelerated rates of brain volume loss, typically around twice normal (1% vs ~0.5% per year) 7.
 This is even more marked in the hippocampi, with affected individuals exhibiting three times the volume loss per year (~4.5% vs ~1.5% per year) 7.